SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 What Topics Are Covered in Each Course?

-All courses teach the most recent federal standards and current best practices.
-All Outreach Training programs must meet rigorous DOL curriculum standards.
+All courses teach the most recent standards and current best practices.
+Each package consists of two separate courses.

 10-Hour Construction Topics